water in Bull Run rose above its normal channel and spilled onto the floodplain at Manassas Battlefield, May 2014

 Source: Federal Emergency Management Agency (FEMA), My Time in the Water: Flood Safety Lessons Learned and Flooding on Cinderbed Road

-A "flashy" stream has an unusually rapid rise in water level and then a quick drop back to the height of the average flow.
-Over time, such streams will carve deeper channels, incising themselves into the floodplain and creating riverbanks that erode during every storm.
-Trees and paths along such riverbanks are vulnerable to erosion - look for an unusual number of trees tilting over streams in urban parks, and you're probably seeing signs of runoff that was accelerated by upstream development.
+A "flashy" stream has a rapid rise in water level and then a quick drop back to the height of the average flow.
+Over time, such streams will carve deeper channels, incising themselves into the floodplain and erode streambanks during every storm.
+Trees and paths along such streambanks are vulnerable.
+Trees tilting over streams in urban parks are signs of runoff that was accelerated by upstream development.

 cars and floods do not mix well